Art with a Sense of Adventure

 Over the years I also studied graphic design and photojournalism, both of which have significantly influenced my art.
 I am most known for my representational mixed media work that combines painting and original images which I hand print using an image transfer process, giving the work a modern edgy look.
 More recently I have been focused on abstract painting, drawing inspiration from one of the great abstractionists, Helen Frankenthaler.

-Currently based in the Palm Springs area, I have been a featured artist in CB2 stores and I primarily show my work through online galleries, as wells as in various venues in California, including SFMOMA Artist Gallery at Fort Mason
+Currently based in the Palm Springs area, where you'll find me cruising the streets on sporty blue bike.
+I have been a featured artist in CB2 stores and I primarily show my work through online galleries, as wells as in various venues in California, including SFMOMA Artist Gallery at Fort Mason.